albertwong25/ZeroPollution/README.md

 # ZeroPollution

-Final Year Project - Online board game
+Final Year Project - Online board game on PHP and Javascript

 With the development of information age, web-based applications become more popular so that more developers are most likely preferred to develop web-based applications instead of traditional applications.
 Using web-based application will be a geat trend on software developing in the future.
 Thus, a web-based board game is needed to develop for promoting environmental protection.
 Zero Pollution, an innovative board game developed by the students of Hong Kong Community College, mainly focus on propagating a message about awareness of protecting the environment to Hong Kong residents.
 Through enjoying this board game, players can learn different classification of waste.
 In order to have a further promotion on green sense, this project, e-Zero Pollution, is to build a web-based application for this board game.
 This web-based version will not only benefit to both players and publishers, but also protect the environment due to the reduction of paper and plate in the game itself.